huggingface/blog/hf-hub-glam-guide.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

 Hugging Face aims to make high-quality machine learning accessible to everyone.
-They achieve this in various ways, including developing open-source code libraries such as the widely-used Transformers library, offering a free course, and providing the Hugging Face Hub.
+They achieve this in various ways, including developing open-source code libraries such as the widely-used Transformers library, offering [free courses](https://huggingface.co/learn), and providing the Hugging Face Hub.

 ## What is the Hugging Face Hub?

-The Hugging Face Hub is a central repository where people can share and access machine learning models, datasets and demos.
-The Hub hosts over 198,000 machine learning models, 33,000 datasets and over 100,000 machine learning applications and demos.
-These models cover a wide range of tasks from pre-trained language models, text, image and audio classification models, and object detection models, as well as a wide range of generative models.
+The [Hugging Face Hub](https://huggingface.co/) is a central repository where people can share and access machine learning models, datasets and demos.
+The Hub hosts over 190,000 machine learning models, 33,000 datasets and over 100,000 machine learning applications and demos.
+These models cover a wide range of tasks from pre-trained language models, text, image and audio classification models, object detection models, and a wide range of generative models.
 The models, datasets and demos hosted on the Hub span a wide range of domains and languages, with regular community efforts to expand the scope of what is available via the Hub.
-This blog post is intended to offer people working in or with the galleries, libraries, archives and museums sector to understand how they can make use of --- and contribute to --- the Hugging Face Hub.
+This blog post intends to offer people working in or with the galleries, libraries, archives and museums sector to understand how they can use &mdash; and contribute to &mdash; the Hugging Face Hub.

 ## What can you find on the Hugging Face Hub?

 ### Models

-The Hugging Face Hub provides access to machine learning models covering a wide range of tasks and domains.
-A large number of machine learning libraries have integrations with the Hugging Face Hub allowing you to directly use or share models to the hub via these libraries.
+The Hugging Face Hub provides access to machine learning models covering various tasks and domains.
+Many machine learning libraries have integrations with the Hugging Face Hub, allowing you to directly use or share models to the Hub via these libraries.

 ### Datasets
 The Hugging Face hub hosts over 30,000 datasets.
-These datasets cover a range of domains and modalities including text, image, audio and multi-modal datasets.
+These datasets cover a range of domains and modalities, including text, image, audio and multi-modal datasets.
 These datasets are valuable for training and evaluating machine learning models.

 ### Spaces

-Hugging Face Spaces is a platform that allows you to host machine learning demos and applications.
-These range from simple demos allowing you to explore the predictions made by a machine learning model to more involved applications.
-Spaces makes the process of hosting and making available your application accessible for others to use much easier.
-Spaces can be used to host Gradio and Streamlit applications or can be used to host custom docker images.
+Hugging Face [Spaces](https://huggingface.co/docs/hub/spaces) is a platform that allows you to host machine learning demos and applications.
+These Spaces range from simple demos allowing you to explore the predictions made by a machine learning model to more involved applications.
+Spaces make hosting and making your application accessible for others to use much more straightforward.
+You can use Spaces to host [Gradio](gradio.app/) and [Streamlit](https://streamlit.io/) applications, or you can use Spaces to [custom docker images](https://huggingface.co/docs/hub/spaces-sdks-docker).
 Using Gradio and Spaces in combination often means you can have an application created and hosted with access for others to use within minutes.
-If you want full control over your application you can use Spaces to host a Docker image.
-There are also Docker templates that can give you quick access to a hosted version of many popular tools including the Argilla and Label Studio annotations tools.
+You can use Spaces to host a Docker image if you want complete control over your application.
+There are also Docker templates that can give you quick access to a hosted version of many popular tools, including the [Argailla](https://argilla.io/) and [Label Studio](https://labelstud.io/) annotations tools.

 ### How can you use the Hugging Face Hub: finding relevant models on the Hub

 There are many potential use cases in the GLAM sector where machine learning models can be helpful.
-Whilst some institutions may have the resources required to train machine learning models from scratch, you can use the Hub to find openly shared models which either already do what you want or are very close to what you are trying to achieve.
+Whilst some institutions may have the resources required to train machine learning models from scratch, you can use the Hub to find openly shared models that either already do what you want or are very close to your goal.

-Let's say you are working with a collection of digitised Norwegian documents with minimal metadata.
-One way of getting a better understanding of what\'s in the collection could be to use a Named Entity Recognition (NER) model.
-This model extracts entities from a text, for example extracting all the locations mentioned in a text.
+As an example, if you are working with a collection of digitized Norwegian documents with minimal metadata.
+One way of getting a better understanding of what's in the collection is to use a Named Entity Recognition (NER) model.
+This model extracts entities from a text, for example, identifying the locations mentioned in a text.
 Knowing which entities are contained in a text can be a valuable way of better understanding what a document is about.

-We can find NER models on the hub by filtering models by task.
+We can find NER models on the Hub by filtering models by task.
 In this case, we choose `token-classification`, which is the task which includes named entity recognition models.
-[This filter](https://huggingface.co/datasets?task_categories=task_categories:token-classification) returns models which are labelled as doing `token-classification`.
+[This filter](https://huggingface.co/datasets?task_categories=task_categories:token-classification) returns models labelled as doing `token-classification`.
 Since we are working with Norwegian documents, we may also want to [filter by language](https://huggingface.co/models?pipeline_tag=token-classification&language=no&sort=downloads); this gets us to a smaller set of models we want to explore.
-Many of these models will also contain a [model widget](https://huggingface.co/saattrupdan/nbailab-base-ner-scandi) which allows us to test out the model.
+Many of these models will also contain a [model widget](https://huggingface.co/saattrupdan/nbailab-base-ner-scandi), allowing us to test the model.

 ![](https://i.imgur.com/9V9xni5.png)

-A model widget can quickly give us a sense of how well a model will likely perform on our data.
+A model widget can quickly show how well a model will likely perform on our data.
 Once you've found a model that interests you, the Hub provides different ways of using that tool.
 If you are already familiar with the Transformers library, you can click the use in Transformers button to get a pop-up which shows how to load the model in Transformers.

 ![](https://i.imgur.com/E9MiMi9.png)

 ![](image/media/image4.png)

-You may instead prefer to use the model via an API.
-We can click on the `deploy` button to get various options for deploying a model.
-This can be particularly useful if you want to try out a model on a larger amount of data but don't have the infrastructure to run models locally.
+If you prefer to use a model via an API, clicking the `deploy` button in a model repository gives you various options for hosting the model behind an API.
+This can be particularly useful if you want to try out a model on a larger amount of data but need the infrastructure to run models locally.

 A similar approach can also be used to find relevant models and datasets on the Hugging Face Hub.